What is the Adirondack Park?

 Is there a fee to enter?

 This question is more common than you might think and the answer is no. There's no fee to enter the park.
 However, there are fees at public and private New York campgrounds within the park.

 Where's the entrance?

 There isn't one - at least in the way you might think.
-There's no toll booth, no ticket you need to go through a gated entrance.
+There's no ticket, no toll booth you need to go through, or a gated entrance.
 When you arrive at the park's boundaries - delineated by a blue line on your map - a brown and yellow sign will welcome you to the Adirondack Park.
 No fee, no ticket - just continue on your way.

 Is it just wilderness?